shpml/fundamentals/11_chapter/08_lesson.md

                 'Shannon' : 'soup' };
 ```

-Elements in objects are accessed and manipulated in the same way as elements in normal arrays - using square brackets (`[...]`).
+Elements in objects are accessed and manipulated in the same ways as elements in normal arrays — using square brackets (`[]`).
 In this case, if we wanted to access the value stored under 'Matt', we could type:

   ```js
   lunches['Matt']